How long will it be until fully autonomous humanoid robot soccer players will play (and win!) a soccer game against the (human) world champions?

-Years 2-4 work during lunchtimes to program Finch robots to navigate, make music and solve problems using Scratch.
+Year 2 to Year 4 work during lunchtimes to program Finch robots to navigate, make music and solve problems using Scratch.

 Students from Year 5 to Year 10 work together in small groups before and after school learning coding using Lego EV3 Mindstorm kits.
 They step through tutorials to learn basic programming of a light sensor, motors and a touch sensor and there’s room for design and innovation too.

 RoboCup is fun game-like situation where children enjoy project based learning in a collaborative environment.
-They solve problems and test solutions on a challenge mat until their robot is ready to compete in Dance, Rescue or Soccer challenges.
-Robotics is hands on and social too, assisting critical and creative thinking and developing resilience to see a project through.
+They solve problems and test solutions on a challenge mat until their robot is ready to compete in dance, rescue or soccer challenges.
+Robotics is hands-on and social too, assisting critical and creative thinking and developing resilience to see a project through.

 - They won the Open Dance division at nationals in 2016 and 2017